fwouts/apigen/README.md

 # OpenAPI spec generator for Ruby

-`apigen` is a Ruby gem you can use to generate a valid OpenAPI spec in Ruby.
+`apigen` is a Ruby gem you can use to generate a valid OpenAPI or JSON Schema spec in Ruby.

 Read the project overview: https://medium.com/@fwouts/project-openapi-definition-generator-dc440f4d6316

-## Warning!
-This is a brand new project and isn't yet functional.
-The syntax may change and the gem doesn't yet generate an OpenAPI spec.

 ## Example